kurkcuoglulevitaslab/rinpy/README.md

 - Frequency of common hub residues across PDB datasets.
 - Graph spectral analysis to identify hinge residues and dynamically connected domains.
 - Interactive 2D heatmap visualizations for each centrality metrics, residue frequencies, spectral domains and more.
-- Interactive 3D heatmap visualizations for graph spectral domains within protein structures.
+- Interactive 3D visualizations of graph spectral clustering for protein structures.

 🖥️ RinPy GUI
 --------------